 The Miami Dolphins have appeared in five Super Bowls winning three.
 They became the first team to appear in three consecutive Super Bowls in 1971, 1972, and 1973, and only the second team to win back-to-back Super Bowls in ’72 and ‘73.
 Their last Super Bowl appearance was in 1984, a drought of 32 years.
 Dan Marino is the most renowned Miami Dolphin player.
 Despite never winning a Super Bowl title Marino is considered one of the greatest quarterbacks in American football history.

 The team remains popular among followers of the game of football both in America and worldwide.
-As of 2019, the Dolphins had a combined total of about 3.26 million Facebook fans and Twitter followers.
+The Dolphins had a combined total of about 3.26 million Facebook fans and Twitter followers.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date